How to Store 3D Printer Filament So It Stays Dry and Prints Consistently

 Some materials punish loose storage habits faster than others.

-- TPU and nylon: usually worth treating as high-attention materials.
+• TPU and nylon: usually worth treating as high-attention materials.

-- PETG: often benefits from better sealing if it sits out between jobs.
+• PETG: often benefits from better sealing if it sits out between jobs.

-- ASA: can also benefit, especially if the spool lives in a humid room for long stretches.
+• ASA: can also benefit, especially if the spool lives in a humid room for long stretches.

-- PLA: usually more forgiving, but still not immune if it stays exposed long enough.
+• PLA: usually more forgiving, but still not immune if it stays exposed long enough.

 If you are still deciding which material family fits the job in the first place, pair this with the functional filament guide.
 If you keep wondering how long a spool can safely sit open in your room, read how long filament can stay out before print quality starts slipping.
 If the spool already seems compromised, open the drying guide before assuming storage alone will rescue it.

-One active spool, less bench exposure
+One active spool, visible humidity, less rebagging

-Want proof the box is actually dry
+You need proof the tote or box is really staying dry

 The three storage setups that make the most sense